Buy a Life Insurance Plan in a few clicks

 Ref.
 No. KLI/22-23/E-BB/492

-When you purchase a life insurance policy, you go through an application and underwriting process.
-The insurance company assesses your health, lifestyle, and other factors to determine your insurability and premium rates.
-Once approved, you start paying premiums based on the agreed-upon terms.
+When you purchase a life insurance policy, you have to undergo the application process and underwriting.
+The insurance company evaluates your health, lifestyle, and other considerations in an attempt to determine the insurability and the rates.
+On its approval, you begin paying premiums as per an agreed-upon term and condition.

-After your unfortunate demise, the beneficiaries must file a claim with the insurance company, providing necessary documents such as the death certificate.
-Upon verification, the insurance company pays out the death benefit to the beneficiaries.
-They can then use this money to cover various expenses, including funeral costs, mortgage payments, education expenses, and other financial obligations.
+Following your unfortunate death, the beneficiaries have to make a claim to the insurance company, submitting the documents required, including the death certificate.
+When verification is done, the insurance company will pay the death benefit to the beneficiaries.
+They are then able to use this money to pay a range of expenses such as funeral costs, mortgage costs, school fees, and an assortment of other financial debts.

 If you have co-signed debts, such as loans or credit cards, life insurance can protect your co-signers from being burdened with the full responsibility of repayment.
 The death benefit can be used to settle these debts, relieving your loved ones from potential financial strain.